 Many would say yes, after getting lost trying to find their hotel from the Djemma el Fna…

 But isn’t getting a little lost part of the experience?
 Anyway, your longitude and latitude won’t help you there so that’s a bad example.
-Our view here at Grown-up Travel Guide is that there should be as few barriers between the visitor and the locals, and waving your iPhone camera around to get an augmented reality view of the mosque in Djenne with handy information superimposed onto the screen is just plain wrong.
+Our view here at Grown-up Travel Guide is that there should be as few barriers between the visitor and the locals, and waving your iPad camera around to get an augmented reality view of the mosque in Djenne with handy information superimposed onto the screen is just plain wrong.

 There’s a big old “however” coming up here unless I’m much mistaken…

 However, technology can also help you travel when used properly.
-On that note, I’d like to share my experiences of planning and enjoying a short break in London with the help of a laptop and a smartphone.
+On that note, I’d like to share my experiences of planning and enjoying a short break in London with the help of a tablet and a smartphone.
 To keep things easy I only made use of apps that are free of charge and available on both Android and iPhone/Pad formats.

 So this is how I used tech on my trip:

 - First of all I looked up flight information online.
 For Trondheim to London there isn’t a great deal of choice so I simply used the SAS and Norwegian websites.
 Both have good search functionality and a low price calendar which makes it easy to find deals.
 I have also rarely found better prices than on the airlines’ own sites.
 An advantage of booking directly is that you can earn frequent flier points (although not many for this route).

 - I then set about finding a hotel.
 Again I like to book directly if possible as I find you get a better room and can earn loyalty points if the hotel has a scheme.
 I know this is debatable but that debate will have to be for another article.
 Many hotel chains have their own free apps too which can be useful when on the move.

 - As the frequent flier whore that I am I use AwardWallet to track my reward programme balances.
 There is also an app available so you can keep track on the road.